andrewcooke/choochoo/docs/schedules.md

 * **2018-10-07-**

-  This is all the days from today (Sunday) onwards (include the given date).
+  This is all the days from today (this is being written on Sunday, 7 October, 2018) onwards (include the given date).

 * **-2018-10-07**